instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 This allows you to replace the function with a fine-tuned model without altering the response type or breaking existing code.

+## I trained the model.
+Now what?

+Once a model is trained, you might imagine you want to delete the code body and replace it with a call to the model.
+However since we already decorate the function with `@instructions.distil`, we can simply call the function as usual.
+The `instructor` library will automatically detect the model and use it instead of the function body.

 ```python
 from instructor import Instructions